 Nick Eaton Ridge Loop

-Escape the crowds on this little-used trail leading up to great views and many, many trail options.
+Escape the crowds on this seldom-used trail leading up to great views and many trail options.

 A challenging hike up to a small alpine lake and great views of the Gorge.

 Oneonta Gorge to Lower Oneonta Falls

 A water trail ideal for hot summer days, not accessible most of the year